CactiLab/BYOTee-Build-Your-Own-TEEs/tool-source/README.md

 # Tool-Source
-1. This directory contains the source code of developed tools for SSAPACKER.
+ This directory contains the source code of developed tools for SSAPACKER.
 The encryption tool is developed in C and the binary is called from python scripts.
+The encryption tool is compiled with gcc and the elf file is called from SSAPACKER python file.
+The python files of SSAPACKER can be found on each of the projects **tools** directory.